neoking89/owlsight/README.md

 - Added a `from_cache` method in DocumentSearcher class.
 This method can be used to load a DocumentSearcher instance from earlier cached documents and embeddings.
 - Removed `transformers__model_kwargs` from config:model, and instead added a `model_kwargs` parameter to all TextGenerationProcessor classes.
 The advantage is that `model_kwargs` can now also be passed inside `TextGenerationProcessorGGUF` to provide` access all parameters when initializing `Llama` class from llama-cpp-python.
+- ESC + V can be used inside the Python Interpreter to show the currently defined objects in a dropdown-menu.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com